 Port Terminal Services Protocols

-As at the commencement date of this Undertaking, the Port Terminal Services Protocols which apply to the provision of Port Terminal Services at Port Terminals owned or operated by GrainCorp are set out in Schedule 3.
+As at the Variation Date, the Port Terminal Services Protocols which apply to the provision of Port Terminal Services at Port Terminals (other than at the Carrington Port Terminal) owned or operated by GrainCorp are set out in Schedule 3.

-The Port Terminal Services Protocols must be, and continue to be, a comprehensive statement of GrainCorp's policies and procedures for managing demand for Port Terminal Services.
+The Port Terminal Services Protocols and the Newcastle Port Terminal Services Protocols must be, and continue to be, a comprehensive statement of GrainCorp's policies and procedures for managing demand for Port Terminal Services.

 GrainCorp must comply with the Port Terminal Services Protocols as varied from time to time.

-In the Port Terminal Services Protocols, the term ‘Client’ includes a person who is a User within the meaning of this Undertaking.
+In the Port Terminal Services Protocols and the Newcastle Port Terminal Services Protocols, the term ‘Client’ includes a person who is a User within the meaning of this Undertaking.

+To avoid doubt, as at the Variation Date, the provision of Port Terminal Services at the Carrington (Newcastle) Port Terminal will be governed by the Newcastle Port Terminal Services Protocols.

 Variation of Port Terminal Services Protocols